tanavc1/stock-price-change-notifier/README.md

 # stock-price-notifiying-bot
-A bot that notifies by email when a stock price reaches below or exactly at your desired price.
+A bot that notifies by email when a stock price reaches a desired price, below or above the current one depending on their needs.